saveourtool/save-cloud/save-deploy/README.md

 ## Local deployment
 * Ensure that docker daemon is running and docker-compose is installed.
 * To make things easier, add line `save.profile=dev` to `gradle.properties`.
 This will make project version `SNAPSHOT` instead of timetamp-based suffix and allow caching of gradle tasks.
-* Run `./gradlew deployLocal -Pprofile=dev` to start the database and microservices.
+* Run `./gradlew deployLocal -Psave.profile=dev` to start the database and microservices.

 #### Note:
 If a snapshot version of save-cli is required (i.e., the one which is not available on GitHub releases), then it can be